 There are two genus for salmon, salmo and oncorhynchus.
 In the salmo genus there is one species called the Atlantic salmon (salmo salar).
 In the oncorhynchus genus there is six species, which are called Chinook salmon (oncorhynchus tshawytscha), chum salmon (oncorhynchus keta), coho salmon (oncorhynchus kisutch), pink salmon (oncorhynchus gorbuscha), sockeye salmon (oncorhynchus nerka) and masu salmon (oncorhynchus masou).
 Salmon are one of the most popular game fish in the world, in additional to being one of the most common fish consumed by humans.
 Due to the popularity of this fish in North America, some states have salmon stocking programs.
 These programs are especially prevalent in the Great Lakes.

 Salmon Fishing Tips, Tricks and Techniques

-Ok, if you read the above you should have some basic scientific knowledge of salmon, but let’s face it you came here to learn to catch salmon.
-That’s why this section of our website is dedicated to salmon fishing tips.
-We’ve put together a set of tips that will help both novice and veteran fishermen.
+Okay, if you read the above you should have some basic scientific knowledge of salmon, but let’s face it you came here to learn to catch salmon.
+Here we’ve put together a set of tips that will help both novice and veteran fishermen.

-- Overcast for Success – Salmon prefer low lighting conditions, thus making days with an overcast more successful for salmon fishing than other days.
+- Overcast for Success – Salmon prefer low lighting conditions, thus making overcast days better than others.
 In addition to overcast days, dawn and dusk provide optimal light conditions for salmon.
 You can still catch salmon on bright sunny days but they will be in deeper water and slightly less active.

 - The Best Bait for Salmon – It’s a known fact that one of the best methods for catching salmon with live bait is to use roe (eggs).
 You can purchase this type of bait or actually harvest and cure your own roe.
 For artificial lures, we recommend using spinners such as the Mepps Aglia.